XML RSS

 It is hard to completely avoid such foods but I believe you can have a wonderful diet whilst using mainly locally-sourced foods.

-Also, some exotic foods are well suited to the slower but more sustainable sea transport, so you don't have to be completely hair-shirt about it!
 More and more supermarkets are selling organic produce, some of it local.
 Farmers' markets are springing up in Britain and the US.
 In Europe there are still good street markets, some of which sell organic produce.
 Shopping locally for most of your week's food is another way to find a healthy living diet for our planet!

-So support your local farmers and horticulturalists and buy your natural and organic foods locally at the street markets and farmers' markets.
+So support your local farmers and horticulturists and buy your natural and organic foods locally at the street markets and farmers' markets.
 You can often buy local craft and art items too and some of the more developed farm shops stock other eco-friendly goods, such as non-toxic domestic cleaning products.

 A healthy living diet: